ab-5v/xtnd/README.md

 <a name="each"></a>
 #### xtnd.each(list, function(val, i, orig) {})
 Like any other `each` can iterate through arrays and objects.
-You can return `false` from callback and it will stop iterationg.
+You can return `false` from callback and it will stop iteration.
 ```js
 xtnd.each(list, function(val, i, orig) {
   return false;